Types of Flour:

 name added, i.e., "corn semolina" or "rice

 and the nutritional content higher than traditional wheat flour.
-People who have issues with wheat digestion
+People who have issues with wheat digestion, but who are not gluten,

 Spelt Flour - Add Spelt Flour to your Diet for Variety and Nutrition.